mirkoparente/Capstone_Cocktail/README.md

 # 🍸 Ecommerce CocktAIl
 ## 💻 Full Stack Capstone Project

 Cocktail is an e-commerce platform and  management system for cocktails and mixologist products.
-It includes features for product management, order processing, user registration , login, access from external providers, adding items to the cart, checkout and payment.
+It includes features for product management, user registration , login, access from external providers, adding items to the cart, checkout and payment.
 I've incorporated an artificial intelligence-powered search to engage and interact with users during navigation providing product recommendations as if they were at the real counter of a cocktail bar!
 The application was developed in Asp.Net MVC, using MVC Identity Framework for user management, external API and SQL Server to store the data.

 ## 📋 Functionality